 Checkpoints, C1 and C2, are introduced where the status towards phase objectives are assessed and the delta captured in reinforcement activities in the next coming concept round.
-One aspect to infuse further in C1 is how CCAM can support a more efficient transition for electrification.
+One aspect to infuse further in C1 is how CCAM can support a more efficient transition for clean mobility solutions.